Chrisk12343/Website-Application-CSC356/README.md

 ## Contact

-For changes or questions, edit files directly in the project folder or reach out and i will help as best as i can.
+For any questions feel free to reach out any time